cjpatton/ppm/draft-patton-multi-ppm.md

   defined precisely the same way as `daf_input` in {{daf}}.

 * `vdaf_init(param) -> states: Vec[State]` is the state-initialization
   algorithm.
-It takes as input the aggregation parameter and outputs the initial state of each aggregator (i.e., `len(states) == SHARES`).
+It takes as input the output parameter and outputs the initial state of each aggregator (i.e., `len(states) == SHARES`).
 This algorithm is executed out-of-band and is used to configure the aggregators with whatever they need to run the protocol (e.g., shared randomness).
 Type `State` is